h5p/h5p-wordpress-plugin/readme.txt

 Fixed support for multi-site setups(network).
 Fixed issue when repacking h5p files after dependencies have changed, old libraries was still in the pack.
 Added missing string to translation.
-Fixed code causing php notices.
+Fixed code causing PHP notices.
 Added H5P_DEV option.
 Can be set in wp-config to always override libraries when "new" ones are uploaded.

 = 1.3.0 =